spinscale/katamari/README.md

 + Fluent interface for #add and #listen
 + Refactoring of BodyDecoder and URIDecoder
 * Add tests (+ use Travis CI)
-* Remove HttpChunkAggregator and enable Chunked Transfer Encoding
 * Update to Netty 4

+New API branch:

+* Rename Server to HttpServer with a DefaultHttpPipelineFactory with the following middlewares: HttpRequestDecoder, HttpChunkAggregator(?), HttpResponseEncoder, NoPipelining, RequestDecoder
 * Better API

 Agnostic branch: